CRISTINA'S CUISINE

 The United Kingdom also has its own unique Easter parades and processions, such as the annual Hat Parade in Luton and the Preston Passion, a re-enactment of the passion of Christ performed in the streets of Preston.

-Although the Easter traditions in Romania and the United Kingdom are different, both countries share a common belief in the significance of this religious holiday.
+Easter traditions in Romania and the United Kingdom are different, but both countries share a common belief in the significance of this religious holiday.
 Whether it is through the exchange of greetings, the sharing of traditional food, or the giving and receiving of Easter eggs, these customs serve to bring families and communities together to celebrate the joy and hope of Easter.

 Have a Happy Easter friends!